grafana/grafana/docs/sources/administration/view-server-stats.md

 ## View server stats

-1. Log in to your Grafana server with an account that has the Grafana Admin flag set.
+Step 1.
+Log in to your Grafana server with an account that has the Grafana Admin flag set.
-1. Hover your cursor over the **Server Admin** (shield) icon in the side menu and then click the **Stats** tab.
+Step 2.
+Hover your cursor over the **Server Admin** (shield) icon in the side menu and then click the **Stats** tab.

 ## Available stats